 This major Transit Development Plan (TDP) update, referred to hereinafter as the SunTran TDP, was initiated by the Marion County TPO on behalf of SunTran to complete the major update of Ocala/Marion County's 10-year TDP.
 The Ocala/Marion County TDP represents the community's vision for public transportation in its service area.
 A major TDP update also allows transit agencies to outline actions to be taken in the following year and set goals for subsequent years.
-The most recent major 10-year TDP for Marion County was adopted in September 2012 for Fiscal Years (FY) 2013-2022.
-The next major update of Marion County's TDP is due by September 1, 2017, and will extend the 10-year planning horizon to include FYs 2018-2027.
+The most recent major 10-year TDP for Marion County's TDP is due by September 1, 2017, and will extend the 10-year planning horizon to include FYs 2018-2027.